 Now that we have understood that happiness is an inside job, we need to speak about how to work towards it more.
 At the basis of every tool I suggest here is one tenet — proactivity.
 Instinctively, most of us merely go with the flow of events and emotions.
 Nonetheless, proactive emotion regulation is a key to maintaining resilience in the face of adversities.

-We give you a few techniques to try in order to learn how to enact the “happiness is an inside job” principle in practice.
-Before we delve into four practical options, we will look into a concept at their core.
-Happiness is an inside job primarily dependent on learning and re-learning how we perceive others, ourselves, and our prospects in life.
-In other words, to become happy regardless of what destiny throws on our path, we need to learn to be optimistic.
+Before delving into the practical techniques, let me explain the key concept at the core of each one.
+That happiness is an inside job is primarily dependent on learning and re-learning how we perceive others, ourselves, and our prospects in life.
+In other words, to become happy regardless of what destiny throws in our path, we need to learn to be more optimistic.

 Nothing speaks of the fact that happiness is an inside job as the concept of learned optimism.
-It is a notion found in positive psychology postulated by its founding father, Martin Seligman.
+It's a notion found in positive psychology postulated by its founding father, Martin Seligman.

 In essence, learned optimism means acquiring a conviction that we can change our attitudes and behaviours towards life events.
 And we can decide to have control over how we feel.
 According to the American Psychological Association’s dictionary, learned optimism is: